Augustus Pugin: Marriages

 In 1831, at the age of 19, Pugin married the first of his three wives, Anne Garnet.
 She died a few months later in childbirth, leaving him a daughter.
-He had a further six children, including the future architect Edward Welby Pugin, with his second wife, Louisa Burton, who died in 1844.
+He had a further six children, including the future architect Edward Welby Pugin, with his second wife, Louisa Burton (or Button), who died in 1844.
 His third wife, Jane Knill, kept a journal of their marital life, from their marriage in 1848 to Pugin's death, which was later published.
 Their son was the architect Peter Paul Pugin.

 Salisbury

 Following his second marriage in 1833, Pugin moved to Salisbury, Wiltshire, with his wife, and in 1835 bought 1/2 acres of land in Alderbury, about 1+1/2 mi outside the town.
-On this he built a Gothic Revival-style house for his family, which he named St. Marie's Grange.
-Of it, Charles Eastlake said "he had not yet learned the art of combining a picturesque exterior with the ordinary comforts of an English home."
+On this, he built a Gothic Revival-style house for his family, which he named St Marie's Grange.
+Of it, Charles Eastlake said "he had not yet learned the art of combining a picturesque exterior with the ordinary comforts of an English home".

-Conversion to the Roman Catholic Church
+Conversion to Catholicism

-In 1834, Pugin converted to the Roman Catholic Church and was received into it the following year.
+In 1834, Pugin converted to Catholicism and was received into it the following year.

-British society at the start of the 19th century often discriminated against dissenters from the Church of England, although things began to change during Pugin's lifetime, helping to make Pugin's eventual conversion to Roman Catholicism more socially acceptable.
+British society at the start of the 19th century often discriminated against dissenters from the Church of England, although things began to change during Pugin's lifetime, helping to make Pugin's eventual conversion to Catholicism more socially acceptable.
 For example, dissenters could not take degrees at the established universities of Oxford and Cambridge until 1871, but the University of London (later renamed University College London) was founded near Pugin's birthplace in 1826 with the express purpose of educating dissenters to degree standard (although it would not be able to confer degrees until 1836).
 Dissenters were also unable to serve on parish or city councils, be a member of Parliament, serve in the armed forces or be on a jury.
-A number of reforms across the 19th century relieved these restrictions, one of which was the Roman Catholic Relief Act of 1829, which allowed Roman Catholics to become MPs.
+A number of reforms across the 19th century relieved these restrictions, one of which was the Roman Catholic Relief Act 1829, which allowed Catholics to become members of Parliament.

 Pugin's conversion acquainted him with new patrons and employers.
 In 1832 he made the acquaintance of John Talbot, 16th Earl of Shrewsbury, a Catholic sympathetic to his aesthetic theory and who employed him in alterations and additions to his residence of Alton Towers, which subsequently led to many more commissions.
-Shrewsbury commissioned him to build St. Giles Roman Catholic Church, Cheadle, Staffordshire, which was completed in 1846, and Pugin was also responsible for designing the oldest Catholic Church in Shropshire, St Peter and Paul Church, Newport.
+Shrewsbury commissioned him to build St Giles Catholic Church, Cheadle, Staffordshire, which was completed in 1846, and Pugin was also responsible for designing the oldest Catholic Church in Shropshire, St Peter and Paul Church, Newport.